 Motors of small physical size can have astonishingly high short-duty performance.
 Motors which are large in diameter can still be small in volume if they have a large hole through the middle or are short in length.

-At EKD, we prefer to think in terms of the underlying fundamentals, such as electric current density, magnetic flux density, saturation effects, transient and steady-state temperature rise, and the effect these variables have on the constructional materials.
+At EKD, we prefer to think in terms of the underlying fundamentals, such as electric current density, magnetic flux density, saturation effects, transient and teady-state temperature rise, and the effect these variables have on the constructional materials.

 EKD have experience of most frame sizes, power outputs and supply types.
 The following list provides a guide to our particular areas of expertise:

 EKD are particularly knowledgeable about applications involving high power density and short duty cycles.
 We are also highly proficient at designing for harsh environments, whether at extremes of temperature and pressure, shock and vibration, or immersed in aggressive fluids or explosive atmospheres.